The Roads Not Taken: Greece

-Leo sits by the sea at a tavern run by his friend Mikael, and he meets and makes conversation with German tourist, Anni, who reminds him of his daughter back home.
-They discuss Leo's unfinished novel about a man who must choose between returning home, or continuing on his journey in exile.
+Leo sits by the sea at a tavern run by his friend Mikael, and he converses with a German tourist, Anni, who reminds him of his daughter.
+They discuss Leo's unfinished novel about a man who must choose between returning home, or continuing his journey in exile.
 Throughout the day, a frenzied Leo seeks out her opinion on his work, much to the annoyance of Anni's friends.
-Asking Leo if he's truly comfortable with the idea that he gave up his family in order to write, which Leo cannot answer.
+Leo is asked if he's truly comfortable with giving up his family in order to write, but he can't find an answer.

-That night, Anni and her friends board a party cruise that Leo secretly follows with his rowboat into the open sea.
-The cruise leaves him behind and Leo tires himself out attempting to catch up.
-The next morning, a group of fishermen find Leo dead in his rowboat and search his body for identification.
+Anni and her friends board a night-time party cruise and Leo secretly follows with his rowboat into the open sea.
+Leo tires himself out but is unable to keep up to the ship and a group of fishermen find Leo dead in his rowboat the next morning.

 New York City

 Leo is delivered to Molly by the police, who takes him back to his apartment.
 He begins to recount the stories he believes are running parallel to his own life, including his marriage in Mexico as a young man and his unexpected death in Greece.
 Molly tells him he was once married to a woman named Dolores before he emigrated to the United States and that he had run off to Greece when Molly was born, but returned after realizing his mistake.
 Molly sits by his bed and promises to stay by his side; meanwhile, a parallel version of Molly packs her things and walks out of Leo's apartment.